Atmatusti: Textual accounts

 There are only two instances where Atmatusti is designated as a fourth source of dharma within the dharmasastras.

 The first instance comes from The Law Code of Manu or Manava Dharmasastra (MDh).
-The Laws of Manu are commentaries on the dharmasastras by a sage named Manu and therefore is considered apart of smriti.
+The Laws of Manu are commentaries on the dharmasastras by a sage named Manu and therefore is considered a part of smriti.
 Because of this, The Law Code of Manu has a great amount of authority.
 However, Manu's view of Atmatusti as a fourth source of dharma seemingly was not shared universally with other sages; except a sage named Yajnavalkya.
 This is understood through the lack of other smriti texts or dharmasastra commentaries in which Atmatusti is designated as a fourth source.
 Manu lists atmatusti along with sruti, smriti, and acara as being “the four visible marks of the law”.
 Manu's use of the phrase "the four visible marks of law", however, is not explained in relation to atmatusti legitimately being a fourth source of dharma.
 The significance here is therefore based interpretation.
 The first textual account of Atmatusti being listed as a fourth source of dharma is as follows:

 The second instance comes from The Law Code of Yajnavalkya (YDh).
 Here Yajnavalkya, in addition to listing Atmatusti as a fourth source, also lists a fifth source of dharma: "the desire born of proper intention."
 However, Yajnavalkya is the only person to list this fifth source; therefore, its recognition among scholars is almost non-existent.
 The lack of support within the dharmasastras as a whole shows that the Hindu community, for the most part, did not find Yajnavalkya's fifth source of dharma correctly listed or legitimate.
 The second textual account of Atmatusti being listed as a fourth source of dharma along with the listing of a fifth source is as follows: